ProzorroUKR/openprocurement.api/docs/source/contracting/econtract/tutorial.rst

 It is allowed to cancel current version of contract and create new one during contract is `pending`.

-To cancel current version of contract, participant of contract should create a cancellation with reason:
+To cancel current version of contract, participant of contract should create a cancellation with reason `requiresChanges`:

 .. http:example:: http/contract-supplier-cancels-contract.http
    :code: